NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 ***

-# Cistic Fibrosis
+# Cystic Fibrosis

 - Harnessing NEURO [wave] energy

-We are very excited about helping health industries working with Cistic Fibrosis Patients.
+We are very excited about helping health industries working with Cystic Fibrosis Patients.

 - Cystic Fibrosis is a genetic condition affecting one baby born every four days.